The ESTER project

 The ESTER project as such was first funded by ANR in 2009-2014.
 The main result of this first part was the release of steady models for main sequence early-type stars (mass above 2 solar masses).

-The ESTER project is now funded under the ANR-ESRR project (Evolution Stellaire en Rotation Rapide 1/2017--1/2021), which is focusing on secular time evolution of stars and applications to the interpretation of interferometry and asteroseismology data.
+The ESTER project has been next funded under the ANR-ESRR project (Evolution Stellaire en Rotation Rapide 1/2017--1/2021), which was focusing on secular time evolution of stars and applications to the interpretation of interferometry and asteroseismology data.

-The ESTER project is contributing to the PLATO mission by delivrering the first 2D models of solar-type stars.
+The ESTER project is also contributing to the PLATO mission by delivrering the first multi-dimensional models of solar-type stars.

 ESTER Workshops